 Can a renter object to the advertising photos or videos?

-The renter can object in writing to the taking of photos or videos that may identify a person living at the property that is at risk of family violence or personal violence.
+The renter can object in writing to the taking of photos or videos that may identify a person living at the property who is at risk of family violence or personal violence.

 The renter can also object in writing to the taking of advertising photos or videos that show a possession of the renter that: